arkadeepg/Linux_Git_Shell/Git/Git_basics.md

 - `git rebase dev` (if needed)

 **Merge multiple commits:**
+- `git log —oneline -7`
-- `git rebase -i HEAD~5` (5= how many commits to merge) edit which commits to keep: pick/ squash/ fixup choose desired commit message
+- `git rebase -i HEAD~5` (5= how many commits to merge)
+- edit which commits to keep [pick/ squash/ fixup] : pick (1st commit)/ squash(all other), save and exit
+- choose desired commit message and delete rest, save and exit